WSVA: Early years

 In 1946, it added the Shenandoah Valley's first FM station, WSVA-FM (now WQPO).
-And in 1953, it put Channel 3 on the air, WSVA-TV (now WHSV-TV).
-Because 550 AM was an NBC affiliate, WSVA-TV mostly carried NBC television shows, but it also broadcast some programs from CBS, ABC and the Dumont Television Network.
+In 1953, it put Channel 3 on the air, WSVA-TV (now WHSV-TV).
+Because 550 AM was an NBC Radio affiliate, WSVA-TV mostly carried NBC television shows, but it also broadcast some programs from CBS, ABC and the Dumont Television Network.
 Allman sold his stations to a partnership of Transcontinent Television and former NBC executive Hamilton Shea in 1956, earning a significant return on his investment of 21 years earlier.

 Washington Star

 In the 1950s, as network programming moved from radio to television, WSVA switched to a full service radio format of middle of the road (MOR) music, news and sports.
 In 1959, the Washington Evening Star, owner of WMAL AM-FM-TV in Washington, D.C., bought Transcontinent's share of the stations, as well as 1% of Shea's stake.

 Michigan businessman James Gilmore bought WSVA-AM-FM-TV in 1965.
-He sold off Channel 3 in 1976.
-But Gilmore held onto the radio stations until 1987, when he sold them to local businessman John David VerStandig.
+He sold off Channel 3 in 1976, but Gilmore held onto the radio stations until 1987, when he sold them to local businessman John David VerStandig.
 Over the years, VerStandig added WTGD-FM, WJDV-FM, and WHBG to his radio portfolio.

 Expanded Band assignment

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz.
 WSVA was authorized to move from 550 to 1700 kHz.
 A construction permit for the expanded band station was assigned the call sign WEZI on November 17, 1997.
 However this station was never built, and its construction permit was cancelled on January 16, 2004.